LovelyBuggies/Nino-hist/README.md

 ### Conda

 You can set up a development environment using Conda.
+This is the recommended way, because you can import some large binaries unavailable on PyPI, such as root, and test the latest version.

 ```bash
 $ conda env create -f environment.yml -n nino-hist